thlorenz/thlorenz.com-blog/event-stream/post.md

 #### Example

-We use `readArray` to generate a stream of values which we the multiply by 10 and pipe into `writeArray` as one array, so we can validate the result.
+We use `readArray` to generate a stream of values which we the multiply by 10 and pipe into `writeArray` so we can validate the resulting array.

 {{ snippet: readArray.js }}